browserify/resolve/readme.markdown

 **Note:** this property is currently `true` by default but it will be changed to `false` in the next major version because *Node's resolution algorithm does not preserve symlinks by default*.

-* opts.ignoreExportsField - if false, take package exports into account
+* opts.exportsField - the behavior of the exports field:
+    * `'respect'`: respect the exports field
+    * `'ignore'`: ignore the exports field

 default `opts` values: